konstantinosanagn/campaign-saas/README.md

 A modern SaaS application for managing AI-powered marketing campaigns with intelligent agent workflows.
 Built with **Ruby on Rails 8.1**, **React 18**, **PostgreSQL**, and **TypeScript**.

+Clip from [demo video](https://youtu.be/YRCymhf2M9U?si=3CxA78A44HRBLUVm&t=676) showcasing how to use the app if needed

 ## Prerequisites

 - **Ruby:** 3.3.9+